J-Lease FC: History

 In 2024, Masaki Yanagawa was hired as the manager.
 In the Oita Prefectural Football Championship, they defeated Verspah Oita 2-0 in the final match to win the title for the first time and qualify for their first appearance in the 104th Emperor's Cup.
 In the Kyushu league, the team finished in second place, seven points behind Veroskronos Tsuno.
 In the 2024 All Japan Senior Football Championship, in the first round, J-Lease beat Yokohama Takeru 4-2.
 In the second round they beat Fukui United FC 7-6 in a penalty shoot-out after drawing nil all draw.
 In the quarterfinals round the also won after a penalty shoot-out by 5-3 after a nil draw against Aries Tokyo FC.
 In the semi-final they lost to FC Tokushima by 1-0.
 In the third-place playoff game against FC Kariya, another nil all draw was followed by a penalty shoot-out and a victory by 5-4 to win the bronze medal and qualification for the 2024 Regional Champions League.

 In the final tournament J-Lease were pitted in Group A against FC Ise-Shima from the Tōkai Adult Soccer League, FC Tokushima from the Shikoku Soccer League and their compatriots from Kyushu Soccer League, Veroskronos Tsuno.
 They topped Group A by beating FC Ise-Shima 3-2 with a come from behind win in their opening game and getting revenge against FC Tokushima by winning 1-0 in the second match, in the final Group A match they drew with Veroskronos Tsuno 1-1.

 The Final round they were pitted against Fukui United from Hokushin'etsu, Vonds Ichihara from Kantō and the eventual champions, Asuka FC from Kansai.
 They opened with a 3-3 draw against Fukui United.
 In the second match the also drew with their opponents, Vonds Ichihara 0-0.
 In the final winner takes all game against FC Asuka, they lost by 2-1 and finished fourth in the group with two points from the three matches.

+On 24 November 2025, J-Lease secured promotion to the Japan Football League for the first time in their history after defeating Tokyo United 1–0 and finishing top of the table in the 2025 Japanese Regional Football Champions League.